gillian-guide/gillian-guide.github.io/docs/en/enhancements.md

 7. Console Visuals
 8. Project Glass
 9. More Visible Interiors
-10. Various Fixes
+10. FusionFix (leave it at the default folder name for ease of updating)
-11. FusionFix (leave it at the default folder name for ease of updating)
+11. Various Fixes (leave it at the default folder name to make it easier for managing with FusionFix)

 You may want to manually merge some `.img` mods together using [OpenIV](../resources/openiv.md/#creating-archives) to avoid going over the limit.